KonstantinosStamatakos/fpga-trading-engine/README.md

 - Trying different Vivado implementation strategies to see what placement/routing helped
 - Repeating all of the above until the numbers actually closed

-Worst negative slack went from several nanoseconds in the red to a clean **0.000 ns**, with nothing left failing.
+Worst negative slack went from 90 ns in the red to a clean 0.000 ns, with nothing left failing.

 ---